KramKroc/KramKroc.github.io/_posts/2018-06-24-springwatch-camera.md

 The site contains [excellant instructions](https://mynaturewatch.net/daylight-camera-instructions) that are pitched at the right level for both novices and comfortable hackers alike.

-For my project, I originally planned to use an old soup and an dold sauce plastic containers.
+For my project, I originally planned to use an old soup and an old sauce plastic containers.
 I also don't own a drill and so used an alternative technique of heating a Philips headed screwdriver for 10 to 15 seconds and pushing it firmly over the location of where you wanted to position your camera hole.
+The plastic will slowly melt enough for you to push it through and create the hole.
+You will need a sharp blade to trim away the plastic and possibly make the hole bigger if it is too small.

 ![IMG_20180623_191157.jpg](/public/IMG_20180623_191157.jpg){:height="100%" width="100%"}